 Administrative Coordinator

-Tanay is an Administrative Coordinator who works closely with the ONTRACK staff by providing support in coordinating events, quarterly reporting, leading marketing efforts and other communications as needed.
-Tanay believes in a people-first motto, no matter their ethical backgrounds, or status due to extensive experience working in the Healthcare and Social Services related fields prior to.
-She has been recognized by her peers for her dedication, problem-solving skills, and quick decision-making efforts.
+Tanay is the Administrative Coordinator for ONTRACK, with a bachelor’s degree in business administration and management from California State University, Sacramento, and certified in business communication, from the University of Washington.
+Tanay wears many hats while supporting the team by coordinating events, quarterly reporting, she leads our marketing efforts and other communications as needed and provides HR support to management staff.
+Tanay believes in a people-first motto, no matter their ethnic background, or status due to extensive experience working in Healthcare and Social Services related industries prior to.

-In her free time, Tanay is a licensed Esthetician, providing services to women across Sacramento and the Bay Area.
-Her ultimate goal is to become the best woman, employee, co-worker and friend she can be.
-She strives to grow further in her relationships, emotional intelligence, and knowledge of the world surrounding her.
+In her free time, Tanay is a mother and licensed esthetician.
+Her goal is to become the best woman, co-worker and mother she can be.
+She strives to grow further co-workers, relationships, emotional intelligence, and knowledge of the world surrounding her.

 Shayla Taylor, B.A.